14. Text Data

 x = "Nobody expects the Spanish Inquisition!"

-Each Unicode code point can be referenced by its unique numeric
+Each Unicode character can be referenced by its unique

 ” is